Chris Jacobs (television host): Career

 On March 5, 2011, it was announced that he had been named a correspondent for Entertainment Tonight.
 He left ET in early 2013 after Overhaulin' returned for a sixth season on Velocity in the fall of 2012.

 From 2013, when Jacobs left Entertainment Tonight, he became a weekend presenter for the NFL Network and has hosted several live events for Discovery networks, including Skywire Live, Skyscraper Live, Chopper Live, Gold Rush Live, and Klondike Live.
 He began co-hosting Velocity's live broadcast of the Barrett-Jackson Auto Auctions in 2014.
 The final season of the series Overhaulin finished airing in November 2015.

 In June 2015, production began on Long Lost Family, which debuted on TLC on March 6, 2016.
-Jacobs hosts the show along with Lisa Joyner.
+Jacobs hosted the show along with Lisa Joyner until its end in 2019.

-In January 2019, Jacobs became a spokesperson for Wrench.com, a tech startup focusing on bring mobile mechanics direct to the customer.
+In January 2019, Jacobs became a spokesperson for wrench.com, a tech startup focusing on bringing mobile mechanics direct to the customer.

 In February 2022, Jacobs was announced as the newest member of the Mecum collector car auction's broadcast team on MotorTrend.